AllenInstitute/scrattch/README.md

 * [`bmark`](https://github.com/AllenInstitute/bmark) - Standardized strategies for benchmarking clustering and mapping results
 * [`transcriptomic_clustering`](https://github.com/AllenInstitute/transcriptomic_clustering) - Python implementation of scrattch.hicat clustering
-* [`cell_type_mapper`](https://github.com/AllenInstitute/cell_type_mapper) - Python implementation of heirarchical mapping algorithm used in `scrattch.mapping` and [`MapMyCells`](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells)
+* [`cell_type_mapper`](https://github.com/AllenInstitute/cell_type_mapper) - Python implementation of hierarchical mapping algorithm used in `scrattch.mapping` and [`MapMyCells`](https://portal.brain-map.org/atlases-and-data/bkp/mapmycells)
 * [`ACE`](https://github.com/AllenInstitute/ace) - R Shiny and [web-based](https://sea-ad.shinyapps.io/ACEapp/) app for comparison of annotations, including clustering and mapping results
 * [`mfishtools`](https://github.com/AllenInstitute/mfishtools) - Functions for gene selection and analysis of spatial transcriptomics data

 ## Installation

 **We strongly encourage the use of docker to the `scrattch` suite.** In particular, several functions in `scrattch.taxonomy` and `scrattch.mapping` have known issues in certain R environments.
-That said, we provide options for installing and running R in both a docker environment and through
+That said, we provide options for installing and running R in both a docker environment and through standard R approaches.

 ### Using docker